 Methane (CH4) is the second most significant greenhouse gas which is largely influenced by anthropogenic activity and whose level has been increasing since the beginning of the industrial era.
-The annual average mole fraction was 1845±2 ppb in 2015, an increase of 11 ppb since 2014.
-The mean annual absolute increase during the last 10 years was 6.0 ppb/year.
-The mole fraction is now 256% of that in the pre-industrial period.
+The annual average mole fraction was 1853 ± 2 ppb in 2016, an increase of 9 ppb since 2015.
+The mean annual absolute increase during the last 10 years was 6.8 ppb/year.
+The mole fraction is now 257% of that in the pre-industrial period.

-The latitudinal gradient of CH4 mole fraction is large from the northern mid-latitudes to the tropics, suggesting that the major sources of CH4 are located in the Northern Hemisphere.
+The latitudinal gradient of CH_4 mole fraction is large from the northern mid-latitudes to the tropics, suggesting that the major sources of CH_4 are located in the Northern Hemisphere.

-In the 1990s, CH4 growth rates decreased significantly in all latitudinal zones.
+CH_4 growth rates decreased significantly in all latitudinal zones in the 1990s.
 However, both hemispheres experienced high growth rates in 1998, caused by the higher than average global mean temperature.
-The global growth rates were generally low from 1999 to 2006, except during the El Niño event of 2002/2003, but since 2007 they have been high again.
-In the last nine years through 2015, the global mole fraction increased by 6.7 ppb/year.
+The global growth rates were generally low from 1999 to 2006, except during the El Niño event of 2002/2003, but since 2007 the renewed increase in CH_4 mole fractions is observed.

-CH4 mole fractions vary seasonally, being relatively high in winter and low in summer.
-The seasonal amplitudes of CH4 are large, not only in the Northern Hemisphere but also in southern high and mid-latitudes which are associated with methane sinks.
-In southern low latitudes, a distinct secondary maximum in boreal winter overlies the annual cycle.
+CH_4 mole fractions vary seasonally, being relatively high in winter and low in summer.
+The seasonal amplitudes of CH_4 are large, not only in the Northern Hemisphere but also in southern high and mid-latitudes which are associated with methane sinks.